Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/unit.md

     }
 ```

 `UnitManagerEvents.cs` contains all events related to unit management.
-This includes things like signaling when human-controlled or AI-controlled units spawn.
+This includes things like signaling when human player units or AI player units spawn.

 ### Enums